elabit/rmkv2/DEVELOPMENT.md

   -
  `cfgdir`,`logdir`,`tmpdir` and `robotdir`), if they are set *relative*.
 (Absolute paths are always taken as they are).

-For local development you need to set these two environment variables:
+For local development you need to set this environment variable:

 ```
 # path prefix
 export ROBOTMK_common_path__prefix="/home/simonmeggle/Documents/01_dev/rmkv2/agent"
-# set relative path to robotmk.yml
-export ROBOTMK_common_cfgdir="config/robotmk"

 ```

 See `robotmk/.cli.env` for an example.